 Right out of the gate, amaysim makes one thing clear – it’s all about unlimited standard talk and text.
 There’s no messing around with picking a plan that matches your calling and texting needs.
 That’s hugely important in a world where, for a vast number of people, their mobile phone is the only phone. amaysim mobile plans are all completely contract-free.
 You’re free to leave at any time if you’re not happy with what you’re getting.
 However, the huge popularity amaysim enjoyed over the years suggests that people who come for the value stay for the quality of service.

-Those wanting more international calls can opt to upgrade that 5GB plan to 10GB or 14GB plas, which add 300 minutes of calls to an additional 22 countries.
+Those wanting more international calls can opt to upgrade that 2.5GB plan to 10GB or 20GB plans, which give you unlimited international standard calls to 10 countries.
 It’s all very flexible – and remember, you can bump up or down a plan tier any time you need to.

 Vaya made their reputation early on as one of the best value prepaid providers out there, and nothing’s changed.
 With many awards under their belt, they continue to offer value prepaid plans that make getting connected an almost trivially cheap thing to do.
 When it comes to getting the best mileage out of your money, Vaya mobile deals are the place to look.

-The data limit at that price is low, but perfectly sufficient for casual mobile users – and you can bump it up by paying a little more. $24 gets you 3GB, $36 gets you 10GB and for $44 you get 13GB.
-For those keen to keep a high data limit in reserve, the 10GB plan is clearly the best choice.
+The data limit at that price is low, but perfectly sufficient for casual mobile users – and you can bump it up by paying a little more. $24 gets you 6GB, $36 gets you 15GB, $44 you get 30GB and $56 gets you 50GB data.
+For those keen to keep a high data limit in reserve, the 15GB plan is clearly the best choice.
 But Vaya is really appealing for low-volume data users.
 Access to the Optus 4G Plus network with unlimited calls and enough data to let you do the check email/Facebook for only $4 a week?
 It’s hard to find better value anywhere else.

 Vaya also offers data-only plans at keen prices, starting with 5GB for $19 a month.
 If you’re using your tablet or laptop a lot, though, we’d recommend the $59 plan.
 It gives you 50GB so you can use your device for all your internet needs.
-And in October 2017, you get $5 off for the first month on all data plans.
 Ever since the telco upped data inclusions on all plans, Vaya clients get significantly more bang for their buck.

 This unusual battle between two brands under the same company umbrella is not as strange as you might think. amaysim emphasises data limits and throws in international calls on its higher tier plans.